Robert R. Young: Death

-Many of Young's friends and smaller investors lost money as NYC stock prices fell.
-On January 25, 1958, Young, who had suffered from depression for more than fifteen years, committed suicide at his winter mansion in Palm Beach, Florida.
+On January 25, 1958, Young, who had suffered from depression for more than fifteen years, took his own life with a shotgun at The Towers, his winter mansion in Palm Beach, Florida.
+After his death, his widow razed the mansion and built a new one, Montsorrel.
+The property was sold to Nelson Peltz after Anita's death.

 He is interred in St. Mary's Episcopal Cemetery in Portsmouth, Rhode Island.
-Oddly, Young had helped to restore an old cemetery in Canadian, which was renamed in honor of his aunt, Edith Ford, who had helped to rear him after the early death of his mother.
+Oddly, Young had helped to restore an old cemetery in Canadian, Texas, which was renamed in honor of his aunt, Edith Ford, who had helped to rear him after the early death of his mother.
 That graveyard is today known as the Edith Ford Cemeteries.